michaeljvaldes/arcanis/README.md

    `just db_reset`

-6. run server and view on localhost:8000/
+6. run server and view at localhost:8000/

    `just server_start`

-Check out the justfile for more commands that may improve your dev experience.
+> Check out the justfile for more commands that may improve your dev experience.

 ## Git Commit Message Guidelines